StrangestCoder/.github/README.md

 #.github
-This is the management repository for the organization poley.ca
+This is the management repository for the organization codingwithstrangers